couchbase/docker/enterprise/couchbase-server/3.0.3/README.md

 * Internal IPs should be used in the Admin Console when adding new nodes to the cluster
 * For external access to the admin console, you should expose port 8091 of exactly one of the containers when you start it.

-You can choose to mount `/opt/couchbase/var` from the host as you like.
-If you do so, though, remember to give each container a separate host directory!
+You can choose to mount `/opt/couchbase/var` from the host, however you *must give each container a separate host directory*.

 ```
 docker run -d -v ~/couchbase/node1:/opt/couchbase/var couchbase/server